 Placements are still supported, but using serving configurations instead is recommended.

-Recommendations AI options for serving configurations
+Recommendations AI options for serving configs

 Price reranking causes recommended catalog items with a similar recommendation probability to be ordered by price, with the highest-priced items first.
 Price reranking is disabled by default.